 The Smart Meter receives the Command and executes it by displaying the text on the Smart Meter’s User Interface.
 If an IHD / PPMID forms part of the SMS, the Smart Meter sends a Command to the IHD / PPMID.
 The IHD / PPMID receives and executes it by displaying the text on the IHD / PPMID.

 The Smart Meter sends a Response to the DCC.
 The DCC receives it and sends a Service Response (SRV 3.1) to the Supplier.

+The ‘Display Message’ Service Request (SRV 3.1) is not available to SMETS1 devices.

 Update Supplier Name

-Following a CoS event, the Supplier may wish to update their name and telephone number on the Smart Meter’s User Interface.
+For a SMETS2+ Smart Metering System, following a CoS event the Supplier may wish to update their name and telephone number on the Smart Meter’s User Interface.
 To do that, the Supplier composes an ‘Update Supplier Name’ Service Request (SRV 3.4) and sends it to the DCC.

 The DCC receives it, completes Non-Critical Service Request processing and sends a ‘Write Supplier Contact Details on Electricity Smart Meter’ (ECS16) Command to the Electricity Smart Meter or a ‘Write Contact Details on Gas Smart Meter’ (GCS44) Command to the Gas Smart Meter.

 The Smart Meter receives the Command, executes it by updating the Supplier’s name and telephone number on the Meter’s User Interface and sends a Response to the DCC.
 The DCC receives it and sends a Service Response (SRV 3.4) to the Supplier.

+The ‘Update Supplier Name’ Service Request (SRV3.4) is not available to SMETS1 devices.

 Disable Privacy PIN

-Privacy PIN is a four-digit number set and used by the Energy Consumer to enable temporary access to a specified set of display items.
+For a SMETS2+ Smart Metering System, the Privacy PIN is a four-digit number set and used by the Energy Consumer to enable temporary access to a specified set of display items.
 It also enables the Smart Meter to execute certain Commands via the Smart Meter’s User Interface.

 If the Privacy PIN has been set by the Energy Consumer, the display items that relate to the Smart Meter balance and the level of debt will not be displayed on the Smart Meter’s User Interface.
 These items will only be displayed if the Energy Consumer has entered the Privacy PIN.